Version Date: December 14, 2016

 We follow generally-accepted industry standards to protect Personal Information, both during transmission and once we receive it.
 We use administrative, physical, and technical measures designed to protect Personal Information from any unauthorized access, loss, misuse, disclosure, alteration, or destruction.

 When we need to transfer information out of our firewall, we use industry-standard technological means to protect Personal Information while in transit through the Internet.
 We use encryption and a comprehensive authentication protocol to provide reasonable security.

 No method of transmission over the Internet, or method of electronic storage, is fully secure, however.
 Therefore, while we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.

 Right to block cookies -- You have the right to block cookies and pixel tags.
 Most browsers automatically accept cookies.
 You can instruct your browser, by editing its options, to stop accepting cookies, or prompt you before accepting a cookie from the Site that you visit.
-If you decide not to accept our cookies, you will be able to access those parts of our Site that are available to the general public, but you will not be able to access most of our Products or Services.
+If you decide not to accept our cookies, you may not be able to access portions of our Products or Services.

-CPP has established procedures for periodically verifying implementation of and compliance with the Safe Harbor principles.
+CPP has established procedures for periodically verifying implementation of and compliance with the Privacy Shield Privacy Principles.
 CPP conducts an annual self-assessment of its Personal Information practices to verify that the attestations and assertions that it makes about its privacy practices are true and that its privacy practices have been implemented as represented.